abeier87/USB-Plus/README.md

 As a benchmark for Semi-Supervised Learning (SSL) and Long-Tailed SSL (LTSSL) algorithms, [USB](https://github.com/microsoft/Semi-supervised-learning) provides a fair and convenient platform for comparing different learning algorithms.

-Considering that the official repository of USB has not been updated for a year, we have collected some of the latest algorithms that can already run directly on the USB framework but have not been officially included by USB.
+We have collected some of the latest algorithms that can already run directly on the USB framework but have not been officially included by USB.
 For details, please see [1](#1-latest-ssl-algorithms) and [2](#2-latest-ltssl-algorithms).

 For those SSL/LTSSL algorithms that cannot be run directly on USB, we have migrated them to the USB framework.
 The list and usage instructions of these algorithms are shown in [3](#3-algorithms-migrated-to-usb-by-us).